bishan-batel/goosepack/README.md

 ## Credits for 3rd party animations / models used

 - "Jack o'lantern" by YanMaojie
-  Available for download at https://blockmodels.com.com/model/543/
+  Available for download at https://blockmodels.com/model/543/
 - "Biplane" by Zenith
+  Available for download at https://blockmodels.com/model/553/
+- "M82" by 02h30
-  Available for download at https://blockmodels.com.com/model/553/
+  Available for download at https://blockmodels.com/model/679/